mindspore-ai/docs/tutorials/source_en/compile/statements.md

 Restrictions:

-- The total number of graph operations is a multiple of number of iterations of the `for` loop.
-Excessive number of iterations of the `for` loop may cause the graph to occupy more memory than usage limit.
+- The total number of graph operations is a multiple of the number of iterations of the `for` loop.
+An excessive number of iterations of the `for` loop may cause the graph to occupy more memory than the usage limit.

 - The `for...else...` statement is not supported.